The Plastic Packaging Tax was introduced on 1 April 2022 to tackle the pressing global issue of plastic pollution.

 It applies to businesses that manufacture plastic packaging in the UK or those that import either plastic packaging components or finished plastic packaging already filled with goods.
 For example, if a business imports drinks in plastic bottles, then it would be liable for PPT on the bottles once the threshold for registration is breached.

-The tax levied is £200 per tonne of plastic packaging, and it only applies if the plastic packaging contains less than 30% of recycled plastic.
+The tax levied is £210.20 per tonne of plastic packaging, from 1 April 2023 and it only applies if the plastic packaging contains less than 30% of recycled plastic.

 The PPT registration threshold is set at 10 tonnes of plastic packaging manufactured or imported into the UK in a 12-month period.
 Once this level is exceeded then there is a requirement to register.